Princess (car): Launch of the Austin / Morris / Wolseley 18–22 series

 The car was launched on 26 March 1975 as the 18–22 series, "the car that has got it all together".
 The number designation 18–22 referred to the engine sizes available carried forward from the 1800 cc BMC B-series and 2200 cc E-series-engined BMC ADO 17 "Landcrab".
 For the first six months of production three badge-engineered versions were produced: Austin, Morris and Wolseley.
-The Austin model bore the original "design intent", featuring trapezoidal headlights and a simple horizontally-vaned grille with added "Austin" script to the lower right side.
+The Austin model bore the original "design intent", featuring trapezoidal headlights and a simple horizontally vaned grille with added "Austin" script to the lower right side.
 The Morris and Wolseley cars bonnets had a raised "hump" permitting a larger, styled grille for each model; the Morris one was a simple chrome rectangle with "Morris" script in the lower right-hand corner, while Wolseleys had a chrome grille with the traditional illuminated Wolseley badge in the middle, with narrower vertical bars either side set back within the chromed surround.
 Both of these versions had four round headlights, and the Wolseley model was only available with the six-cylinder engine and luxury velour trim.
 Apart from their bonnet and headlamp designs, and of course their badging, the Austin and Morris models were virtually identical.

 Models

 Styling

 The exterior styling was distinctive, innovative, and somewhat divisive.
 "The Wedge", as it was often nicknamed, was indeed very wedge-shaped; the styling was all angles and slanting panels.
 This was very much a 1970s design as created by Italian stylists (see Lamborghini Countach for example).
 Within BL the car was often referred to as "The Anteater".
 The designer, Harris Mann, was also responsible for the Triumph TR7, another wedge-shaped car, as was his original design for the Austin Allegro, although by the time that design had been readied for production nearly all the angular styling features had been lost.

-The Princess, unlike the Allegro, made it to regular production relatively unscathed and unaltered from Harris's original plan.
-The bonnet (hood) was a little higher, to allow for taller engines, but the biggest change from Harris's design involved the rear.
-Harris had intended the design to be a five-door hatchback, but management decided that the Austin Maxi should be the only hatchback in the range, making that its unique selling point, and besides, they thought the Princess's prospective buyers would dislike a hatchback – despite the fact that in the Rover division the larger Rover SD1 was being given a hatchback design.
+The Princess, unlike the Allegro, made it to regular production relatively unscathed and unaltered from Mann's original plan.
+The bonnet (hood) was a little higher, to allow for taller engines, but the biggest change from Mann's design involved the rear.
+Man had intended the design to be a five-door hatchback, but management decided that the Austin Maxi should be the only hatchback in the range, making that its unique selling point, and besides, they thought the Princess's prospective buyers would dislike a hatchback – despite the fact that in the Rover division the larger Rover SD1 was being given a hatchback design.
 Consequently, the Princess received fixed rear glass and a separate boot, belying its appearance.
 An estate version was also proposed, but never reached production.